-After returning to France, Sisley became interested in the suburbs of Paris as an alternative to his focus on rural scenes.
+After returning to France following the concllusion of the Franco-Prussian war, Sisley became interested in the suburbs of Paris as an alternative to his focus on rural scenes.
 One key piece from this period depicts a flood at the port in Marly after the Seine burst its banks, painted in 1872.

 A partially submerged cafe is pictured and its reflection, the water and the sky merge together in dappled greys, blues and brown tones.
 Sisley used a wide spectrum of hues to create the effect, building up the colours with thin layers of graceful brushstrokes.